You are here:

 During the medical history, your doctor will ask questions about the nature of your pain and about any health problems you and close family members have or have had.

 Often a doctor can find the cause of your pain with a physical and medical history alone.
 However, depending on what the history and exam show, your doctor may order medical tests to help find the cause.

 Following are some tests your doctor may order:

 X rays: Traditional x rays use low levels of radiation to project a picture onto a piece of film (some newer x rays use electronic imaging techniques).
 They are often used to view the bones and bony structures in the body.
-Your doctor may order an x ray if he or she suspects that you have a fracture or osteoarthritis or that your spine is not aligned properly.

 Computed tomography (CT) scan: A CT scan allows your doctor to see spinal structures that cannot be seen on traditional x rays.
 A computer creates a three-dimensional image from a series of two-dimensional pictures that it takes of your back.
-Your doctor may order a CT scan to look for problems including herniated disks, tumors, or spinal stenosis.

 Blood tests: Although blood tests are not used generally in diagnosing the cause of back pain, your doctor may order them in some cases.
-Blood tests that might be used include the following:

 Only with a medical history and exam—and sometimes medical tests—can a doctor diagnose the cause of back pain.
 Many times, the precise cause of back pain is never known.
 In these cases, it may be comforting to know that most back pain gets better whether or not you find out what is causing it.